nebulr-group/nblocks-ts-client/README.md

 [nblocks.dev](https://nblocks.dev)

 This library contains the low level NBlocks client that is shipped with all of our NBlocks plug-n-play experiences for different technologies.
 If you haven't looked them in you should as it might save you a bunch of time building your next app and you don't need to install this plugin as it already comes bundled.
-See the [NBlocks download](https://nblocks.dev/download)
+See the [NBlocks](https://nblocks.dev)

 This library is written in typescript and comes with types and documentation built in.

 ## Documentation
 https://nebulr-group.github.io/nblocks-docs/docs/guides/api-client

 ## Sign up for access
 Sign up, register your project and obtain an access token today [here](https://nblocks.dev)!